 CFS announces food safety report for October

 The Centre for Food Safety (CFS) of the Food and Environmental Hygiene Department today (November 30) released the findings of its food safety report for last month.
-The results of about 13,300 food samples tested were satisfactory except for 21 samples that were announced earlier.
-The overall satisfactory rate was 99.8 per cent.
+The results of about 13 800 food samples were found to be satisfactory except for 13 unsatisfactory samples.
+The overall satisfactory rate was 99.9 per cent.

-The samples comprised about 3,300 samples of vegetables and fruit and their products; about 700 samples of cereals, grains and their products; about 900 samples of meat and poultry and their products; about 700 samples of milk, milk products and frozen confections; about 1,500 samples of aquatic and related products; and about 6,200 samples of other food commodities (including beverages, bakery products and snacks).
+The samples comprised about 3 700 samples of vegetables and fruit and their products; 1 000 samples of meat and poultry and their products; 1 800 samples of aquatic and related products; 1 100 samples of milk, milk products and frozen confections; 900 samples of cereals, grains and their products; and 5 300 samples of other food commodities (including beverages, bakery products and snacks).

 The CFS has taken follow-up action on the unsatisfactory samples including informing the vendors concerned of the test results, instructing them to stop selling the affected food items and tracing the sources of the food items in question.